salehmiri90/VMwareAutoPilot/Automate_NSXT-CI-CD/README.md

 # What will happen next?
 In this particular project, I wrote codes to create and modify NSXT Inventory Groups.
 Please take a look at Youtube video to find out.

-# Youtube demo
-### 🎥 Video Demo on Youtube
-Instruction video is already uploaded to my youtube channel [salehmiri90](https://youtube.com/salehmiri90) and the video names are:

-&#9745; `Automating NSXT with CD/CD from zero to hero`

 ## ✍ Contribution
 I am confident that working together with skilled individuals like yourself can improve the functionality, efficiency, and overall quality of our projects.
 Therefore, I would be delighted to see any forks from this project.
 Please feel free to use this code and share any innovative ideas to enhance it further.